HTTP

 The Core Difference

-200 OK is the standard response: the server sends the full resource — headers and body.
+200 OK is the baseline response.
+The server sends headers and a full body.

 304 only happens when the client sends a conditional request: